lif314/RealVLG-R1/README.md

-# RealVLG-R1: A Large-Scale Real-World Visual-Language Grounding Benchmark
+# RealVLG-R1: A Large-Scale Real-World Visual-Language Grounding Benchmark for Robotic Perception and Manipulation

 ## 🌟 Overview